 By incorporating careful internal linking tactics, content can rank higher and faster than it would without those links.

-• Improved user experience: By using internal links, you can guide your visitors to your most important pages and keep them engaged on your website longer.
-This leads to more page views, longer session duration, and lower bounce rates, all of which are positive signals for SEO.
+- Improved user experience: Internal links guide visitors to relevant content, keeping them engaged on your website longer.
+This leads to increased positive SEO signals, such as more page views, longer dwell time, and lower bounce rates.

 Here are some of the most common ones: